 - Purchase protection and travel insurance secure your purchases.

-- Credit cards feature the most generous cash-back and travel rewards.
+- Credit cards offer the most generous cash-back and travel rewards.

 Here’s a look at the many reasons credit cards are better than debit cards.

-If someone steals your card or card number and uses it without your permission, call the issuer as quickly as possible to let them know about the fraud.
+With a credit card, if someone steals your card or card number and uses it without your permission, call the issuer as soon as possible to let them know about the fraud.
 If you do, you won’t be liable for a penny of unauthorized transactions.
 Your credit card company simply removes the fraudulent purchases from your statement or balance.

-My wife had fraud on her Chase Freedom Unlimited® card recently.
-Chase sent her a message when it detected the fraud.
-A quick phone call to the bank wiped the transactions from her statement.
+For example, my wife had fraud on her favorite credit card recently.
+The issuer sent her a message when it detected the fraud, and a quick phone call to the bank wiped the transactions from her statement.

 Purchase Protection and Extended Warranty Benefits

-Major credit card benefits vary by card, but there are two very valuable protections for purchases to look for when picking a new card.
-Those are purchase protection and extended warranty protection.
+Major credit card benefits vary by card, but there are some valuable protections to look for when picking a new card:

-Purchase protection is an insurance policy on new purchases.
-If offered by your card, this benefit effectively insures new purchases for around three to six months from the purchase date.
-If the item is damaged or stolen (but not lost), just file a claim with your card’s benefits provider and a repair or replacement should be covered in full.
+- Purchase protection: If offered by your card, this benefit insures new purchases for around three to six months from the purchase date.
+If the item is damaged or stolen (but not lost), file a claim with your card’s benefits provider and a repair or replacement should be covered in full.
 Certain claim, annual and card lifetime limits may apply.

-Extended warranty benefits typically add an additional year onto existing manufacturer warranties of three years or less.
-I made a claim last year when my robot vacuum stopped working about a week after the one year warranty expired.
+- Extended warranty: Extended warranty benefits typically add an extra year onto existing manufacturer warranties of three years or less.
+I made a claim a few years ago when my robot vacuum stopped working about a week after the one year warranty expired.

-A limited number of cards include cell phone protection if you pay for the phone with your eligible card.
-I have this benefit from my Ink Business Preferred® Credit Card and recently made a claim after my phone fell and the screen cracked.
+- Cellphone protection: Some cards offer cellphone protection if you pay for the phone with your eligible card.
+I have this benefit from my business credit card and recently made a claim after my phone fell and the screen cracked.

 Travel Insurance for Every Stage of Your Journey

-Some credit cards, particularly travel rewards cards, include travel insurance benefits that can be worth a fortune if you ever need them.
+Many travel rewards cards include travel insurance benefits that can be worth a fortune if you ever need them.
 Here’s a snapshot of some travel benefits to look for:

-- Trip cancellation/interruption insurance.
-This benefit covers changes to flights or a hotel room if your trip is canceled or interrupted for a covered reason, which typically includes weather, illness and others.
-The Chase Sapphire Preferred® Card and Chase Sapphire Reserve® cards both have this benefit.
+- Trip cancellation/interruption insurance: This benefit covers changes to flights or a hotel room if your trip is canceled or interrupted for a covered reason, which typically includes weather and illness.
+Many of the best travel rewards cards offer this perk.

-- Trip delay insurance.
-If your trip with a common carrier, which includes major airlines, is delayed and you get stuck in an airport or somewhere else for a minimum length of time, often six hours, benefits kick in that cover meals and other costs.
+- Trip delay insurance: If your trip with a common carrier, which includes major airlines, is delayed and you get stuck in an airport for a minimum length of time, often six hours, benefits kick in that cover meals and other costs.

-- Baggage delay insurance.
-On occasion, you make it to your travel destination but your bags don’t make it at the same time.
-If your bags are delayed, this coverage will pay for toiletries, clothing, and other needs to get you by until your bag shows up or you reach the insurance limit.
+- Baggage delay insurance: If your bags are delayed, this coverage will pay for toiletries, clothing and other needs to get you by until your bag shows up or you reach the insurance limit.

-- Lost baggage insurance.
-On even rarer occasions, airlines, cruise operators, bus lines and train companies lose your checked bags.
-Be sure to keep that claim tag, as you might need it to get reimbursed.
+- Lost baggage insurance: On rare occasions, airlines, cruise operators, bus lines and train companies lose your checked bags.
+Keep your claim tag, as you might need it to get reimbursed.
 Like other coverage, limits apply.

 Card Issuers Protect You From Bad Service and Products

-If you make a purchase and the product or service doesn’t live up to the seller’s promise, the card’s dispute process is an important protection.
+If you make a purchase and the product or service doesn’t live up to the seller’s promise, a credit card’s dispute process is an important protection.

-A few months ago, my wife placed a catering order with a major restaurant chain.
-As bad luck would have it, their power was out and they were not able to deliver.
-After weeks of calls and failed promises for a refund, we put in a dispute with our American Express® Gold Card.
-Amex credited the amount back to our card and we never had to worry about it again.
+A few years ago, my wife placed a catering order with a major restaurant chain.
+As bad luck would have it, their power was out and they couldn't deliver.
+After weeks of calls and failed promises for a refund, we put in a dispute with our credit card.
+The issuer credited the amount back to our card and we never had to worry about it again.

-My mom and sister had to file a dispute after a far worse experience with a tour operator in Africa.
+My mom and sister had to file a dispute after a far worse experience with a tour operator overseas.
 Had they used a debit card or paid cash, they likely would have never gotten a dollar back after a serious bait-and-switch.
-Because they paid with a Chase credit card, however, they filed a dispute and got their money back promptly.
+Because they paid with a credit card, however, they filed a dispute and got their money back promptly.

 Travel and Cash-Back Rewards

-If you earn hundreds of dollars per year in cash back or free flights, for example, it could be worth more than an annual fee of $95, $250 or even more in some cases.
+If you earn hundreds of dollars per year in cash back or free flights, for example, it could be worth more than an annual fee in some cases.
 I’ve used rewards for thousands of dollars in free travel over the years.
 In fact, I’m writing this article sitting on a Southwest flight that I paid for using rewards points.
 I only had to pay about $12 out of pocket for the round trip.

-If paid off in full, you won’t have to pay any credit card interest.
+When you pay your bill in full and on time, you won’t have to pay any credit card interest.
 If you carry a balance for any reason, including spending more than your budget allows, credit cards can be a very expensive proposition.

 Don’t make the costly mistake of racking up big credit card bills you can’t afford.
 The rewards are not worth it.
-But if you can use a card responsibly and pay it off in full every month, then you should use your credit card for every possible purchase.
-The benefits and rewards will certainly work in your favor.
+But if you can pay it off in full every month, then you should use your credit card for every possible purchase.
+The benefits and rewards will work in your favor.